ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 Once you have checked this information, you will need to unlock your domain name.
 You can only do this via your current domain name registrar.
 Please contact them to find out more about their procedure.

-Once you have unlocked your domain name, your domain name registrar must send you the transfer code for it.
-This code is sometimes referred to using different names, such as: **transfer code**, **AuthCode**, **AuthInfo** or **EPP code**.
+Once you have unlocked your domain name, your domain name registrar must provide the AUTH/INFO code for it.
+This code is sometimes referred to using different names, such as: **transfer key**, **domain password**, **AUTH-CODE** or **EPP-Code**.

 Please note that OVHcloud is not your current domain name registrar.
-We are, therefore, unable to unlock your domain or provide the transfer code.
+We are therefore unable to unlock your domain or provide the AUTH/INFO code.

 > [!warning]
 >